fkooman/janus-export-tool/README.md

 This tool exports JANUS data to JSON for both export purposes and checking the data to see if the data contained within JANUS is valid.

+# Installation
+You can run the script `docs/install_dependencies.sh` to install the certificate parsing library.

+    $ sh docs/install_dependencies.sh

 # Configuration
 Copy the `config/config.ini.defaults` to `config/config.ini` and modify it for your setup, i.e.: set the database information and (export) paths.
 See the